 Common Withdrawal Symptoms

-There are many withdrawal symptoms link to these drugs, and even though every case is different, there are a few common withdrawal symptoms that are apparent through all kinds of addiction treatments.
+There are many withdrawal symptoms linked to drugs and alcohol, and even though every case is different, there are a few common withdrawal symptoms that are apparent through the various addiction treatment programs.
 These symptoms can include, but are not limited to:

 - Change in appetite